-4.2.1 The membership of the CIRB may include patient advocates; medical, surgical, and radiation therapy oncologists; ethicists; non-physician healthcare providers (oncology nurses and pharmacists); statisticians; and others as deemed appropriate to provide a high-quality review.
-NCI will appoint members, including Chairs and Vice Chairs, to meet the specific requirements of 45 CFR 46.107 so that the membership is sufficiently qualified through expertise, experience, and diversity to ensure its ability to safeguard the rights and welfare of human subjects.

-- 4.2.2 All CIRB members demonstrate and maintain sufficient knowledge of the ethical principles and Federal requirements for protecting research participants.
+- 4.2.1 The membership of the CIRB may include non-scientists; medical oncologists; ethicists; non-physician healthcare providers (e.g., oncology nurses and pharmacists); statisticians; and others as deemed appropriate to provide a high-quality review.
+NCI will appoint members, including Chairs and Vice Chairs, to meet the specific requirements of 45 CFR 46.107 so that the membership is sufficiently qualified through expertise, experience, and diversity to ensure its ability to safeguard the rights and welfare of human subjects. - 4.2.2 All CIRB members demonstrate and maintain sufficient knowledge of the ethical principles and Federal requirements for protecting research participants.
 All CIRB members are committed to the principles of human subject protections.
-The CIRB members, as a Board, are qualified to ascertain the acceptability of the research in terms of Federal regulations and standards of professional conduct and practice. - 4.2.3 CIRB members who have a conflict of interest with a study as defined by the Conflict of Interest Policy for CIRB Members do not participate in the final deliberations and votes on proposed research or continuing review of previously approved research including review of unanticipated problems, adverse events, changes in research, and serious or continuous noncompliance.
-CIRB members with a conflict of interest do not perform expedited reviews of research with which the member has disclosed a conflict.
-CIRB Members with a conflict of interest with a study do not count towards quorum for the review of that study. - 4.2.4 An employee of the NCI cannot be appointed to serve as a member of the CIRB. - 4.2.5 Each CIRB member must be available to regularly attend CIRB meetings and be willing to dependably fulfill the responsibilities of a primary reviewer when assigned. - 4.2.6 Each CIRB member must agree to have his/her full name, profession, and affiliations made public. - 4.2.7 All CIRB members must agree to keep deliberations and actions of the CIRB confidential. - 4.3 Selection and Appointment - 4.3.1 The NCI solicits names for appointments from a variety of sources (e.g., cancer advocacy groups, coordinating groups, current and former CIRB rosters, Federal agencies, professional organizations, and self-nomination).
-The names of persons in ethics, healthcare, or advocacy who have demonstrated expertise, experience, and interest regarding the protection of the rights and welfare of study participants are considered for appointment.
+The CIRB members, as a Board, are qualified to ascertain the acceptability of the research according to Federal regulations and standards of professional conduct and practice. - 4.2.3 CIRB members who have a conflict of interest with a study as defined by the Conflict of Interest Policy for CIRB Members do not participate in the final deliberation and vote on proposed research or continuing review of previously approved research including review of unanticipated problems, adverse events, changes in research, and serious or continuous noncompliance.
+CIRB members with a conflict of interest do not perform expedited reviews of research for which the member has disclosed a conflict.
+CIRB Members with a conflict of interest with a study do not count towards quorum for the review of that study. - 4.2.4 An employee of the NCI cannot be appointed to serve as a member of the CIRB. - 4.2.5 Each CIRB member must be available to regularly attend CIRB meetings and be willing to dependably fulfill the responsibilities of a primary reviewer when assigned. - 4.2.6 Each CIRB member must agree to have his/her full name, profession, and affiliations made public. - 4.2.7 Each CIRB member must agree to keep deliberations and actions of the CIRB confidential. - 4.3 Selection and Appointment - 4.3.1 The NCI solicits names for appointments from a variety of sources (e.g., cancer advocacy groups, NCI coordinating groups, current and former CIRB members, Federal agencies, professional organizations, and self-nomination) and accepts applications for consideration.